wizbright/waybox/README.md

 # waybox
 An openbox clone on Wayland (WIP)

-This is the basic-apps branch, in which I'm working to get simple apps to work.
-Currently, I'm targeting wlroots 0.6.0, but after I get the basic functionality worked out, I want to get it to compile with wlroots 0.10.0.
-Right now, a weston-terminal window will show, but it won't receive keyboard input.

 ### Goals
 The main goal of this project is to provide a similar feel to openbox but on wayland